irods/irods_client_library_rirods/README.md

 #> 3 9 z
 ```

+### csv

 Possibly Bobby does not want a native R object to be stored on iRODS but
-a file type that can be accessed by other programs.
+a file type that can be accessed by other programs:

 ``` r
 library(readr)